 This website is constructed using two languages.
 English and Dovahzul (literally translated, Dragonvoice or Dragon Voice).
 If the English translation is not on a page containing Dovahzul, the translations can be found here, and then some.
+Many Dovahzul names (people, places, events, etc…), are a combination of two or more words.

 If you are interested in learning Dovahzul, click over to Thu’um dot org.
 They have the most comprehensive online tutorials out there (that I have found and been satisfied with) and much more.